 STEP 1: Use Username and Password to display data

-You will be prompted to enter a password.
-After entering your password, all of the field data of the records in your App will be displayed in the command line in a CSV format as shown below.
+The user will be prompted to enter a password.
+After entering the password, all of the field data of the records in the App will be displayed in the command line in a CSV format as shown below.

-When entering the password, your input will not be displayed on the command line for security reasons.
+When entering the password, the input will not be displayed on the command line for security reasons.

 Notice that the field code, and not the field name, will be displayed on the first line of the CSV.